Orbital and Radiative Properties of Wandering Intermediate-Mass Black Holes in the ASTRID Simulation: Orbital Properties and Evolution

 Then, to find the orbital inclination $i$, we first calculated $\vec C = \vec R \times \vec V$, which is perpendicular to the orbital plane.
 Then $i$ is the angle between $\vec C$ and $\vec L$, considered to be less or equal to $90^\circ$:

 We display in Fig. \ref{fig:inclination_histogram} the distribution of orbital inclinations for our sample of IMBHs in massive $z \sim 3$ galaxies.
 Our analysis shows that wandering IMBHs do not typically belong to the main plane of their host galaxies.
 Instead, inclinations are quite large, with a median value of $\sim 60^\circ$ and a standard deviation of $\sim 22^\circ$ over the distribution.
-High-inclination IMBHs interact with the host galaxy's plane for the shortest time, hence a merger involving them is more unlikely — this could explain the large orbital inclinations characteristic in our sample.
+High-inclination IMBHs interact with the host galaxy's plane for the shortest time, hence they experience very little dynamical friction.
+Consequently, IMBH-IMBH mergers involving high-inclination objects are highly unlikely.
 Large orbital inclinations can cause lower duty cycles of accretion, as the IMBH spends only a fraction of time within the galactic disk, where the density of the interstellar medium (ISM) is high (see \S \ref{sec:edd_ratio}).